Eribakova/CS5010/README.md

 #### Figure 2.
 Merging Public Health Data
 ![image](https://user-images.githubusercontent.com/70774260/117550185-ed2a4a80-b00c-11eb-85e2-c14fe658900e.png)

 ### Cleaning

 The bike share data set included numerous irregularities and missing values that had to be remedied prior to analysis.
 We eliminated trips with outlying durations spanning multiple days, where likely someone did not return a bike).

+The data set had street address information but lacked city and state, aggregates that we believed would be more closely tied to public health regulations and that would be more tractable to work with.
+We used the Python GEOPY library to extract city and state from the latitutde and longitude.
+There were several issues which we solved in the following ways.

-Latitude and longitude data, necessary for mapping, were missing for files dated prior to May 2020.
-We developed a dictionary that mapped station id to lat/long, which we used to interpolate the missing data.
-We found that lat/long data were not standard, differing in the number of decimal places.
+1. Lat/long data were not standard, differing in the number of decimal places.
 This resulted, for example, in over 48,000 unique lat/longs for only 600 stations during March 2021.
-After standardizing the lat/longs, we ran a reverse geocode library, geopy, to extract state and county.
+The reverse gecode runtime totaled over 3 hours for one month's data.
+Our solution was to take the mean lat-long to the 6th digit grouped by station id.  standardizing the lat/longs, we ran a reverse geocode library, geopy, to extract state and county.
 The breakdown of state is shown below:

  District of Columbia:  4,892,84
  Virginia:  590,687